efimandreev0/DoomRPG-RE-NSLite/README.md

 ## Save and config data

-All user data is stored in `switch/doomrpg/saves` - these files are compatible with the PC release.
+All user data is stored in `/switch/doomrpg/saves` - these files are compatible with the PC release.

 ## Building instructions

-This port uses SDL2, ZLIB, SoLoud and fluidsynth-lite
+This port uses SDL2 and SDL2_Mixer

 1. Install [Devkitpro] and Switch-dev package, also make sure `DEVKITPRO` env variable is set
 1. Install SDL2 and SDL2_Mixer by Pacman